scheidelg/ghpa/GitHub-Credential-Security.md

       **\[bad - better than full user access but still not awesome\]**

-    - Make sure the GHPA 'ghpaTokensOnlyFlag' is enabled to discourage the use of regular GitHub passwords.

  - Next best (and the worst), use GHPA with the user's regular user ID and password.

     - Users can use their regular GitHub user ID.